-Athens, Piraeus - Athens, Lavrio - Ag.eystratios - Chios, Port - Chios, Mesta - Fourni - Ikaria, Ag.kirikos - Ikaria, Evdilos - Kavala - Lesvos (Mitilini) - Mykonos - Patmos - Samos, Karlovassi - Samos, Vathi - Syros
+Athens, Piraeus - Athens, Lavrio - Ag.eystratios - Alexandroupoli - Chios, Port - Chios, Mesta - Fourni - Ikaria, Ag.kirikos - Ikaria, Evdilos - Inousses - Kavala - Leros - Lesvos (Mitilini) - Mykonos - Patmos - Samos, Karlovassi - Samos, Vathi - Samothraki - Syros - Thessaloniki - Tinos

 There are buses that connect the port of Lemnos to the most popular places around the island, including Plati and Moudros.
 Along its way, the bus passes by many villages and beaches.
-Distances between each stop are small.
-There are also many taxis and rental companies in Lemnos.
+The distances between each stop are small, while there are also many taxis and rental companies on the island.